Roda Golf and Beach Resort

 The balcony and rooftop terrace provide stunning settings for al fresco dining and socialising.

 There is a fully-stocked supermarket on site, providing a full range of national and international papers.
 Other, larger supermarkets are in nearby Los Alcazares offering a large selection of fresh fish, meats, breads and local specialities.
 Don't forget to visit the weekly local markets in Los Alcazares, Los Narejos and surrounding towns.

-There will be a security deposit of £150.00 refundable after stay for any breakages or damage to the property,.The property is a non smoking area.
+There will be a security deposit of £150.00 refundable 10 days after your departure for any breakages or damage to the property,.The property is a non smoking area.